CommonJS Module Resolution

 /node_modules

-Node builds this array by taking the caller's directory and repeatedly chopping off the last path segment, appending /node_modules each time, until it hits the filesystem root.
-Then it tries to resolve the bare specifier as a file or directory within each of these node_modules directories, in order.
+Node builds the array by taking the caller's directory, repeatedly removing the last path segment, and appending /node_modules at each level until it reaches the filesystem root.
+It then tries to resolve the bare specifier as a file or directory inside each of those node_modules directories, in order.

-The climbing algorithm means nested packages can have their own dependencies. /home/app/node_modules/express/node_modules/accepts is a separate copy of accepts used only by express.
-A different version of accepts could exist at /home/app/node_modules/accepts for the main application. npm's deduplication tries to hoist shared versions to the highest possible level, but when versions conflict, nested node_modules directories keep them isolated.
+The climbing algorithm lets nested packages have their own dependencies. /home/app/node_modules/express/node_modules/accepts is a separate copy of accepts used by express.
+A different version of accepts could also exist at /home/app/node_modules/accepts for the main application. npm deduplication tries to hoist shared versions to the highest possible level, but when versions conflict, nested node_modules directories keep them isolated.

-Scoped packages like @babel/core are a directory nesting detail. require('@babel/core') looks for node_modules/@babel/core/, where @babel is a directory and core is a subdirectory inside it.
-The climbing algorithm works identically - it just treats @babel/core as a two-segment path inside each node_modules directory.
+Scoped packages add one directory level inside node_modules. require('@babel/core') looks for node_modules/@babel/core/, where @babel is a directory and core is a subdirectory inside it.
+The climbing algorithm is unchanged; it treats @babel/core as a two-segment path inside each candidate node_modules directory.

-But if the package has an "exports" field, deep subpath requires are blocked unless the "exports" map explicitly includes them.
+The "exports" field can stop that deep access.
+If a package defines "exports", package subpaths are blocked unless the map explicitly includes them.
 A package can expose require('express') and require('express/Router') while preventing require('express/lib/router').
 The "exports" map acts as an allow-list for the package's public surface.

-Before "exports" existed, anyone could reach into a package's internal files.
-Library authors had no way to mark files as private.
-Changing an internal file's name or location would break consumers who depended on that path, even though the file was never part of the public API. "exports" solved this by giving packages a way to declare their boundary.
+Before "exports" existed, any consumer could reach into a package's internal files.
+Library authors had no package-name scope around files they considered private.
+Renaming or moving an internal file could break consumers that depended on it, even if the file was never intended as public API. "exports" gives packages a standard way to draw that split for pkg and pkg/subpath specifiers.

-When the climbing algorithm finds a matching directory in node_modules, it needs to figure out which file to actually load.
-The first thing it checks is package.json in that directory, looking for the "main" field.
+When the climbing algorithm finds a matching directory in node_modules, it still has to choose which file in that package to load.
+The legacy answer is the "main" field in that package's package.json.

 {